Efficient computation of the singular value decomposition with linear photonic circuits: Introduction

 An alternative and older approach to SVD computation is Jacobi's method \cite{jacobi1846leichtes}, which iteratively applies Givens rotations to $\bA$ until it has been diagonalized.
 While Jacobi's method is numerically more stable \cite{drmavc2008new}, it is slower than GRK-SVD and thus hardly used nowadays.
 There have been proposed several variations such as the cyclic Jacobi method \cite{forsythe1960cyclic} to accelerate it.
 Only recently, Drma\v{c} and Veseli\'c \cite{drmavc2008new,drmavc2008newII} proposed a sophisticated adaption of Jacobi's method that preserves its superior numerical stability and can compete with QR-based methods in terms of efficiency.\\

-\textbf{Architecture of optical chips.} The decomposition algorithm one uses to obtain $\mathbf U_1,\dots,\mathbf U_m$ dictates the required configuration of the MZIs, i.e., the architecture of the optical chip.
-In the case of Reck et al.\ \cite{reck1994experimental}, $\frac{n(n-1)}{2}$ MZIs have to be arranged in a triangular shape, see Figure \ref{fig:reck-architecture}, now commonly known as the Reck-architecture.
+\textbf{Architecture of photonic integrated circuits.} The decomposition algorithm one uses to obtain $\mathbf U_1,\dots,\mathbf U_m$ dictates the required configuration of the MZIs, i.e., the architecture of the photonic integrated circuit.
+In the case of Reck et al.\ \cite{reck1994experimental}, $n(n-1)/2$ MZIs have to be arranged in a triangular shape, see Figure \ref{fig:reck-architecture}, now commonly known as the Reck-architecture.

 Building on the work of Reck et al., Clements et al.\ \cite{clements2017optimaldesignuniversalmultiport} present an improved rectangular architecture, achieving a higher density of components, see Figure \ref{fig:clements-architecture}.
-The number of MZIs needed is still $\frac{n(n-1)}{2}$.
-However, due to the shorter direct Paths between the different MZI, this architecture is more robust to optical phase mismatch. \\
+The number of MZIs needed is still $n(n-1)/2$.
+However, due to the shorter direct paths between the different MZIs, this architecture is more robust to optical phase mismatch. \\

 \textbf{Further analog approaches to resource efficient linear algebra.} Aifer et al.~\cite{aifer2024thermodynamic} propose to solve basic tasks from linear algebra such as solving linear systems, inverting matrices, or computing matrix determinants by sampling from the equilibrium state of a suitably initialized thermodynamical system.
 They provide complexity comparison with state-of-the-art digital solvers of the respective tasks.
 Their approach is connected to digital Monte-Carlo sampling for solving linear algebra tasks \cite{forsythe1950matrix}.